The Hunger Games: Mockingjay – Part 1: Release

-The Hunger Games: Mockingjay – Part 1 was released on November 19, 2014, in 9 territories including France, Greece, Scandinavia and Brazil, and then expanded to a further 59 on November 20, 2014, including the UK, Germany, Australia, Italy, Mexico and South Korea.
-With 17 more released on November 21, 2014, including the United States, the total launch was in 85 markets, making it the biggest release of the year and Lionsgate's widest release ever.
-This was surpassed by its sequel across 87 markets in 2015.
-The film was released in China on February 8, 2015, in 2D and 3D, making it the first film in the franchise to be released in 3D in any territory and debuted in more than 4,000 screens.
+The Hunger Games: Mockingjay – Part 1 was released on November 19, 2014 in nine countries including France(Les Espaces d'Abraxas), Greece, Scandinavia and Brazil, and then expanded to a further fifty-nine on November 20, 2014, including the UK, Germany, Australia, Italy, Mexico and South Korea.
+With seventeen more released on November 21, 2014, including the United States, the total launch was in eighty-five markets, making it the biggest release of the year and Lionsgate's widest ever release.
+This was surpassed by its sequel across eighty-seven markets in 2015.
+The film was released in China on February 8, 2015, in 2D and 3D, making it the first film in the franchise to be released in 3D in any country, debuted in more than 4,000 screens.
 Director Francis Lawrence stated: "we recently saw the 3-D version of Mockingjay – Part 1 before its release in China, and the new level of immersion was really fantastic."
 The film was dedicated to the memory of Philip Seymour Hoffman.